-NOMINEE FOR ELECTION TO A THREE-YEAR TERM EXPIRING AT THE 2010 ANNUAL MEETING
+NOMINEES FOR ELECTION FOR A THREE-YEAR TERM EXPIRING AT THE 2010 ANNUAL MEETING

 Greg Lorenzetti, age 44, has served as president of Titan Partners, LLC, a private equity and technology commercialization investment firm since 2002.
 He is a founding member of HFI, a privately held investment company based in the United Kingdom.
 In the past, he served as an executive within the financial sector, and advised boards and principals of public and private companies on capital formation, marketing, and strategic planning issues.
 Mr. Lorenzetti is a founding shareholder of Cardiovax, a biotech company currently developing a vaccine for heart disease in a joint commercialization project.
 He has been an investor in numerous early stage technology companies such as Nomadix, a company recently acquired by Maginet.
 Mr Lorenzetti has been active investor and advisor in oil and gas exploration projects around the world over the last three years.
 The most recent project involved several concessions in a farmout agreement in East Africa aggregating more than 10 million acres between two privately held companies.
 Mr. Lorenzetti majored in Economics at Stanford University.
-Mr. Lorenzetti currently serves as member of our Audit Committee and as a member of our Compensation Committee.